Blue Cheer interview with Leigh Stephens

 I am fine.
-I am recording a new Leigh Stephens cd for the first in 7 years.
-I just finished recording, producing, arranging and playing all the guitar and bass on Tracey Adamis new CD “Sometimes Life Is Fair” http://www.traceyadamis.com/
+I am recording a new Leigh Stephens CD for the first time in seven years.
+I just finished recording, producing, arranging and playing all the guitar and bass on Tracey Adamis‘ new CD “Sometimes Life Is Fair”.

 I really had a good time with this CD because she let me interpret her songs in my style and totally trusted me with her project.